-There is shortage a mental health nurses in the UK, and whilst this can be challenging, it means that 98% of our recent graduates were able to secure graduate employment or go onto further study (DLHE 2017).
+A shortage of mental health nurses in the UK means 98% of our recent graduates with nursing qualifications were able to secure graduate employment or go onto further study (DLHE 2017).

 Sign up now to receive more information about studying at Middlesex University London.